thirdcoffee/predicting-world-happiness/README.md

 4. Run the Jupyter notebook

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or would like to add new features, please follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and commit them.
+## Make it your own

-4. Push your changes to your fork.

-5. Submit a pull request detailing your changes.
+As this is an university assignment, this project is not maintained.
+If you would like to create your own project based on this one, feel free to fork the repository and use it as a starting point.

 ## Datasets and Sources